What is Pupil Premium?

 Our aim when deciding how to spend the Pupil Premium funding is to support pupils in achieving age-related expectations, regardless of their background.
 We are determined to support every child in fulfilling their potential.
 Leeds Council has identified some potential barriers to learning that may exist for pupils who are eligible for the pupil premium including: having a lack of self-confidence, aspiration and self-belief; being less likely to read at home; delayed language; behavioural problems; a lack of independence and resilience; parents feeling unable to support learning.
 We have looked at these potential barriers, as well as the needs of our specific school community, and used the funding in a way to maximise the achievement of all of our pupils.

-Please use the buttons to the right of this page to see how we use the pupil premium funding and the impact it has made.
+Please view the documents below to see how we use the pupil premium funding and the impact it has made.